swiftlang/swift-subprocess/README.md

 #### `FileDescriptorInput`

-This option reads input from a specified `FileDescriptor` you provide.
+This option reads input from a specified `FileDescriptor`.
 If `closeAfterSpawningProcess` is set to `true`, the subprocess will close the file descriptor after spawning.
-If `false`, you need to close it, even if the subprocess fails to spawn.
+If `false`, you are responsible for closing it, even if the subprocess fails to spawn.

 Use it by setting `.fileDescriptor(closeAfterSpawningProcess:)` for `input`.